CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 I was surprised by the size of the image.
 It is big from 200Mb compressed to 1.2Gb uncompressed.
 But this is mostly the size of rust files.

 I don't like that this images have only the `root` user.
-I will start from the Debian-11 image and install all I need as the `rustdevuser`.
+I will start from the Debian-11 image and install all I need as a non-privileged user `rustdevuser`.

-Pull the image from Docker hub:
+In `WSL2 terminal` pull the image from Docker hub:

 ```bash
 podman pull docker.io/library/debian:bullseye-slim